yerinsmgmt/markdowns/send.md

 # 13. Inventory / Warehouse / Supply Chain

-> **In plain words.** Stock, suppliers and counts.
-A company can have all of this on spreadsheets and still lose hours to it every week, with no big system anywhere.
+> **In plain words.** Stock counts, supplier quotes and deciding when to reorder.
+A company can run all of this on spreadsheets, with no big system anywhere, and still lose hours to it every week.
+This section is for them.

 ## This should also be a real department or track.